quicwg/multipath/draft-ietf-quic-multipath.md

 the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

-If validation succeeds, the client can continue to use the path.
+If validation succeeds, the endpoint can continue to use the path.
 If validation fails, the client MUST NOT use the path and can remove any status associated to the path initation attempt.
 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of